FormidableLabs/spectacle/README.md

 - Add `?presenter` or `?presenter&timer` immediately after the `/`, e.g.: [http://localhost:3000/#/0?presenter](http://localhost:3000/#/0?presenter) or [http://localhost:3000/#/?presenter&timer](http://localhost:3000/#/?presenter&timer)
 - Give an amazingly stylish presentation

-_Note: Any windows/tabs in the same browser that are running Spectacle will sync to one another, even if you don't want to use presentation mode_
+_NOTE: Any windows/tabs in the same browser that are running Spectacle will sync to one another, even if you don't want to use presentation mode_

 Check it out: